Royal Meteorological Institute: Today

 The RMI is located in Uccle, in a site shared with the Royal Observatory of Belgium and the Belgian Institute for Space Aeronomy.
 Among other remarkable places on site, the climatological park of the RMI is the reference in Belgium for climatology.

 Under the authority of BELSPO, the RMI makes its priority in providing meteorological warnings to the Belgian population, along with the European organization Meteoalarm.

 The Institute gives daily weather forecasts to the public and to a few specific sectors including agriculture, transport, media and energy.
 Moreover, the RMI publishes a monthly climatological report, containing for every day of the previous month data on wind speed, average/minimum/maximum temperature, precipitation, insolation.
 It is entirely free and accessible through the RMI website.

 The current face of RMI reflects the importance given to scientific meteorological research, in the fields of forecasting, issues concerning atmosphere and climate, the hydrological cycle, observations' systems, magnetism and the ionosphere.

 Tools and collaboration

-The Institute tops a network of meteorological stations all over Belgium, of radars, of a lightning detection system, of measures on satellites...
-The RMI takes also part into the elaboration of numerous projects, like the Solar Impulse, this extremely light and ambitious plane that functions on solar energy.
-The Royal Meteorological Institute works together with IRCELINE, and the Federal Public Service Health to warn the population in case of ozone peaks and heat waves.
+The Institute operates a network of meteorological stations, radars, lightning detection system, and satellite measurements across Belgium.
+The RMI also takes part in the elaboration of numerous projects, like the Solar Impulse, a plane that functions on solar energy.
+The Royal Meteorological Institute works together with IRCELINE and the Federal Public Service Health in order to warn the population about potential ozone peaks and heat waves.